 - 9.1 If staff have any concern about a pupil's welfare, action should be taken immediately. - 9.2 A concern about a child is not defined and should be interpreted broadly.
-It may relate to a recognition that a child would benefit from extra support, to an emerging problem or to a potentially unmet need or may reflect a concern that a child may be deemed to be "in need" or at "immediate risk of harm" as defined by the Children Act 1989. - 9.3 The member of staff must report the concern to the DSL or the DDSLs in the DSL's absence. - 9.3.1 The contact details of the DSL and DDSLs are set out in the contacts list at the front of this policy. - 9.3.2 See Appendix 2 for guidance about what to do when receiving a disclosure and recording a concern. - 9.4 If the concern involves an allegation against staff, this must be reported in accordance with the procedures set out in Appendix 3.
+It may relate to a recognition that a child would benefit from extra support, to an emerging problem or to a potentially unmet need or may reflect a concern that a child may be deemed to be "in need" or at "immediate risk of harm" as defined by the Children Act 1989.

-9.5 Teachers must report known cases of female genital mutilation (FGM) to the police.
+- 9.2.1 If a child is in need, action should be taken immediately- staff should report to the DSL who will consider pastoral support, early care and report to children's social care as appropriate. - 9.2.2 If a child is at risk action should be taken immediately within 24 hours staff should report to the DSL or refer directly to children's social services and also to the police if a crime has been committed. - 9.3 The member of staff must report the concern to the DSL or the DDSLs in the DSL's absence. - 9.3.1 The contact details of the DSL and DDSLs are set out in the contacts list at the front of this policy. - 9.3.2 See Appendix 2 for guidance about what to do when receiving a disclosure and recording a concern. - 9.4 If the concern involves an allegation against staff, this must be reported in accordance with the procedures set out in Appendix 3. - 9.5 Teachers must report known cases of female genital mutilation (FGM) to the police.
 See Appendix 1 for further information about FGM and this reporting duty.
 All other staff should refer FGM concerns to the DSL.